kasivisu4/PDP_Homework_1/README.md

 ## Creative Feature :

-1.Calculating the stats for the publications in year & type level and printing the bar chart in the console with the help of get_stats_year_wise and stats_year_wise
+1. Calculating the stats for the publications in year & type level and printing the bar chart in the console with the help of get_stats_year_wise and stats_year_wise

 ![Stats Image](stats.png)